aaru-dps/libaaruformat/README.md

 C implementation of [Aaru](https://www.github.com/aaru-dps/Aaru) file format.

-Work in progress, don't expect it to work yet.

-The target is to be able with a normal C (C89 compliant) compiler, having no external dependencies.
+The target is to be able to compile it with a normal C (C89 compliant) compiler.

-This means any hash or compression algorithm must be statically linked inside the library.
+Currently depends on libicu being available thru vcpkg due to UTF-16 shenanigans.
+Currently under debate on a breaking ABI change to remove this dependency.

 cmake is not a hard dependency, it's merely for the ease of using IDEs (specifically CLion).

+Currently supported features:
+- AaruFormat V1 images reading (writing will never be implemented)
+- AaruFormat V2 images reading and writing
+- LZMA compression
+- Claunia Subchannel Transform
+- Optical disc tracks
+- XML metadata retrieval (writing will never be implemented)
+- JSON metadata retrieval and writing
+- Hashing while writing (MD5, SHA1, SHA256, SpamSum and BLAKE3)
+- Deduplication
+- Tape file and partitions
+- Dump hardware lists
+- Currently on sync (as of October 2025) with Aaru's media type list
+- CHS geometry retrieval and setting
+- Metadata
+- Unit testing
+- Automatic generation of API documentation
+- It is to all effects feature parity with C#

 Things still to be implemented that are already in the C# version:

-- Tape file blocks
 - Automatic media type generation from C# enumeration
 - Nuget package for linking with Aaru
-- Writing
-- Hashing while writing (requires MD5, SHA1 and SHA256)
-- Deduplication (requires SHA256)

-Things to be implemented not in the C# version:
+Things to be implemented not in the C# version (maybe):

 - Compile for Dreamcast (KallistiOS preferibly)
 - Compile for PlayStation Portable